-Cash flows from financing activities generally include post-closing payments related to our acquisitions, withholding taxes related to the release of restricted stock, net of share settlement, and proceeds from the exercise of stock options.
+Cash flows from financing activities generally include repurchases of common stock, payment of withholding taxes related to the release of restricted stock, net of share settlement, proceeds from the exercise of stock options and issuance of common stock under employee stock purchase plan, and post-closing payments related to business acquisitions.

-Cash used in financing activities was \$11.0 million for the six months ended December 31, 2021, compared to cash used in financing activities of \$4.6 million for the six months ended December 31, 2020.
+Cash used in financing activities was \$13.3 million for the six months ended December 31, 2022, compared to cash used in financing activities of \$11.0 million for the six months ended December 31, 2021.